richardli/SUMMER/cran-comments.md

 * We developed a new function for simulating spatial and temporal random effects.
 * We fixed a problem with fitINLA() function that may arise when user-customized dataset with missing areas.
 * We updated the INLA repository as requested.
+* We removed packages that are no longer needed to remove NOTEs from https://cran.rstudio.com/web/checks/check_results_SUMMER.html.